alvaxu/cidstudyforum/README.md

 # cidstudyforum
-study forum for cid update by ruiyug
+study forum for cid

-study forum for cid update by zhaojiong
+everyone who has any good idea please share it vi wiki's new page.